Table of contents

 PA(key): /haˈveno/ Hyphenation: ha‧ve‧no

-When will Haveno be ready for use?
+Is Haveno ready for mainnet?

-Bitcoin Cash (BCH) British Pounds (GBP)
+Bitcoin Cash (BCH) Silver (XAG)

-Litecoin (LTC) Brazilian Real (BRL)
+Litecoin (LTC)

 Note that all assets are paired with XMR, which is the base currency of the platform (XMR/EUR, XMR/USD, XMR/BTC, etc).

-As soon as we feel the platform is solid enough, we will add support for more crypto and fiat currencies, initially targeting some of the assets already listed on Bisq.
 The community can suggest assets by opening an issue on the ‘listing’ repository and using the correct template.

 What’s the structure of Haveno?